charlynebuerki/swiss_co-circulating_viruses/ingest/README.md

-# nextstrain.org/mpox/ingest
+# Ingest pipeline (adapted) for HPIV-3 sequences

 This is the adapted ingest pipeline for mpox virus sequences to HPIV-3 sequences.

-Of note, one needs the reference genome in data/references/
+Of note, one needs the reference genome in data/references/.
+To do so, you need to first run a script (tbd)

 ## Software requirements